kike-canaries/canairio_firmware/README.md

 pio run --target upload
 ```

+## Usage

+From [CanAirIO Android app](https://github.com/kike-canaries/android-hpma115s0) you can connect to your device via Bluetooth and record mobile captures and save tracks on your sdcard.
+Also you can share these tracks to CanAirIO network.
+If you want set your device for static station, please configure Wifi and CanAirIO API or InfluxDb server. (see below)

-## [OPTIONAL] WiFi, CanAirIO API and custom InfluxDb configs via Bluetooth
+## [OPTIONAL] Set WiFi, CanAirIO API and custom InfluxDb configs via Bluetooth

-The current firmware [rev312](https://github.com/kike-canaries/esp32-hpma115s0/releases/tag/rev212) supports set WiFi crendentials, CanAirIO API and InfluxDb configs via Bluetooth.
-You can use the oficial [CanAirIO Android app](https://github.com/kike-canaries/android-hpma115s0) for send these settings to your device or you also can use [nRF Connect app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp)
+The current firmware (https://github.com/kike-canaries/esp32-hpma115s0/releases) supports setup WiFi crendentials, CanAirIO API or InfluxDb configs via Bluetooth for static statations.
+You can use the oficial [CanAirIO Android app](https://github.com/kike-canaries/android-hpma115s0) for send these settings to your device or you also can use [nRF Connect app](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp) for the same tasks.

 ### Config via CanAirIO Android App:

 Please connect your device via Bluetooth and in the settings section configure parameters like `Sample Time Interval` and `Station Name`.
 If you want configure our API cloud or a custom influxDb instance too.

-### Config via nRF Connect App:
+### [Optional] Config via nRF Connect App:

 #### WiFi Credentials